myatorres/security-audit-botium/templates/control_catagories_summary.md

-# Control Categories and Types – Summary
+# Control Categories and Types
-*This was provided to me as a doc in the activity, asked me to review it and keep this in mind when doing the activity*
+*This was provided to me as a doc in the activity, asked me to review it and keep this in mind when doing the activity.
+I summarized the doc in my own words.*

 Cybersecurity controls are grouped into three primary categories: